Rebetiko – the urban Greek Blues from Asia Minor that is full of longing and nostalgia – expresses the soul of Thessaloniki.

 and we get to hear “Five Years’ Sentence,” right outside of the Genti Koule, and it’s beautiful.

-You could stop here, at this one perfect moment, but we don’t- the history of Rebetika takes us through the city’s spiritual landmarks.
+You could stop here, at this one perfect moment, but we don’t- the history of Rebetiko takes us through the city’s spiritual landmarks.

 Right where we are standing is a ruin of a house, one of its walls the wall of the city itself.
 When the refugees came from Asia minor, they took the houses the Turks had abandoned, but it was not nearly enough.
 The Byzantine walls were covered with shacks and houses such that the wall itself could no longer be seen.
 A bulldozer finally leveled them one day, but left this one standing:

 (Tzo-Tzo’s is just out of the frame to the right.
 There’s no more point in photographing it now than there was in eating there then.
 But it was glorious.)
 Tasso fills in the landscape as we look over the west harbor.
 The cranes disappear as he fills it with beer gardens and skating rinks, concerts, a tram.
-This was the pleasure gardens of Bechsinari (in Turkish “Besh” = five, and “Tsinar” the plane tree, so beloved for its deep shade).
+This was the pleasure gardens of Bechsinar (in Turkish “Besh” = five, and “Tsinar” the plane tree, so beloved for its deep shade).
 Just up from this was the Bara- an enormous red light district of European-wide reputation.
 We hear the names of the old “Tekedes”- places to smoke hashish, and houses of cards and dice masquerading as tavernas.
 One, the Green Mill of the 1960’s, was right next to us.
 These were places not just to hear rebetiko, but to live it.

 As we zig-zag down through the enchanted alleys of Ano Poli, we stop at Tstsani Square (merely formalizing the well-established immortality of Vassilis Tsitsanis), for some vignettes of his life –

 In Terpsithea Square, next to the tomb of a Sufi holy man, more of this rich subculture comes to life.
 Rebetiko is a deeply urban music, one that also soeaks to the marginalized.
-We learn the different types of Magas (tough guy?), their arcane sartorial secrets.
+We learn the different types of ‘Magas’ (tough guy), and their arcane sartorial secrets.
 It’s easy to picture them walking through the square, maybe starting a fight.
 We learn single words that tell a whole story.
-“Dervishopaido,” for instance- was the ultimate compliment: one ‘who dances like a dervish’.
+“Dervishopaido,” for instance- was the ultimate compliment: it meant one ‘who dances like a dervish’.